farlee2121/DevEssentialsBlog/_posts/2021-11-19-Dotnet-SDK-contribution-tips.md

 <!--
-build and test tools are a separate project https://github.com/dotnet/arcade -->
+build and test tools are a separate project https://github.com/dotnet/arcade

+Update: it looks like you can use Visual Studio and the dotnet sdk to test and debug if you match the version explicitly required via global.json
+ -->